utkarsh530/GPUODEBenchmarks/README.md

 #### A note on JIT ordering in JAX

 The JIT ordering JAX matters and sometimes can enhance performance if done correctly.
-We have tested that vmap and JIT ordering does not make a noticable difference in our case.
+We have tested that vmap and JIT ordering does not make a noticeable difference in our case.
 The results are available at this [Colab notebook](https://colab.research.google.com/drive/1d7G-O5JX31lHbg7jTzzozbo5-Gp7DBEv?usp=sharing).

 ### Benchmarking PyTorch (torchdiffeq) ODE solvers

-Benchmarking PyTorch based ODE solvers is a similar process compared to JAX ones.
+Benchmarking PyTorch-based ODE solvers is a similar process compared to JAX ones.
 ```bash
     $ conda env create -f environment.yml